RitaDee/Leader-board/README.md

 - **Implement the form "Submit" button that will save a score for the game**
 - **Use arrow functions instead of the function keyword**
 - **Use async and await JavaScript features to consume the API**
+- **improve the look and feel of the application, adding the styles**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>